dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.28 - [Grid world simulator core](/2020/04/15/canvas-example-grid-worldsim-core/)

 A start with what might become a world simulator type canvas example thing like that of Sim Earth.
-As of this writing thougn I did not get very far wwith this one.
+As of this writing thougn I did not get very far with this one.
 If I do get back into this project it might end up being like my Mr Sun project where it is not just one example but a bunch of them.
 The main thing when it comes to starting something like this I think is to get the plug in system, and main state machine solid before getting to deep into the logic.

 ### 3.29 - [Hyper casual space Shooter](/2020/12/11/canvas-example-hyper-casual-space-shooter/)

 This is another hyper causal game where the player can just fly around and blast blocks.
+This is one of my examples that I put a fair amount of time into actually, but it still does not feel like a finished product just yet.
+However there are a lot of cool features all ready that I never really got to with other canvas examples, such as the weapon system, and the nature of the game would.

 ### 3.30 - [Hyper casual to the black](/2020/09/19/canvas-example-hyper-casual-to-the-black/)